baotran239/Power-BI-RFM-Segmentation-Project/README.md

 # V. Insights
 ### Customer Segmentation
 - The "Champions" segment generates 70.06% of total revenue with a small customer base, indicating a high-spending loyal group.
+- "Can't Lose Them" was the second most revenue contributed group with relatively low customer base, showing their high-value basket.
-- "Can't Lose Them" and "At Risk" segments show a considerable number of customers but lower revenue contribution, suggesting potential churn risks.
+- "Potential Loyalists" and "At Risk" segments show a considerable number of customers but lower revenue contribution, suggesting potential churn risks.
 - "Hibernating" and "Lost" segments show very low engagement, indicating a need for reactivation strategies.

 ### Sales Performance: